robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 ## Reading the book

 As much as I love physical books, I read most of my books on Kindle.
 Even if I had a physical book, I would probably prefer to read it on Kindle (though I will sometimes get the physical copy to adorn my shelf!).
-The reason for this is the highlighting feature – I can’t understate how much of a game-changer this has been.
+The reason for this is the highlighting feature – I can’t understate how much of a game-changer this has been for me.

 My guiding philosophy when making highlights is the “funnel”.
 I highlight very liberally when I’m reading the book: